phr34k0/Space-Invaders-v5.0/README.md

 Or

-Just download "Phr34kz Space Invaders_Data" foler with "Phr34kz Space Invaders.exe" to play on your winblows
+Just download "Phr34kz Space Invaders_Data" folder with "Phr34kz Space Invaders.exe" to play on your winblows
 ```

 Usage